 In your statement of interest, please address:

-- Why you’re interested in going home and serving your hometown community this summer,
+- Why you’re interested in serving your hometown community this summer,

 - Why your selected organization is an appropriate place to make a meaningful contribution,